28 Stunning Sydney Harbour View Hotel For You

-Sydney is a must for any visitor to Australia, with natural beauty, interesting culture, and famous beaches.
+Sydney is a must for any visitor to Australia, with its natural beauty, interesting culture, and famous beaches.
 However the biggest draw is the Sydney Harbour, which is considered to be one of the most beautiful harbours in the world.
 54kms of water is surrounded by 240kms of shoreline, and the harbour is at its best on a sunny day, with vibrant blue water dotted with boats and ferries.
+On your holiday or business trip a harbour view hotel might be the best choice to enjoy this magnificent city.

-The iconic Sydney Harbour Bridge, Opera House and Darling Harbour are also features of the city and we’ve done some extensive research on hotels with perfect views of these attractions.
-Only hotels with rooms that have clear views of Sydney Harbour were considered.
+The iconic Sydney Harbour Bridge, Opera House and Darling Harbour are also features of the city and we’ve done some extensive research on hotels in Sydney Harbour with perfect views of these attractions.
+We only selected harbour view hotels where rooms have clear, perfect views of Sydney Harbour.
 We looked at popular locations including Circular Quay, The Rocks, Darling Harbour, North Sydney, but also checked other areas that had different harbour views.
-Here are the best options for harbour views if you’re planning a trip to Sydney:
+Here are the best options to pick the best harbour view hotel for your trip to Sydney:

 Circular Quay is in a small inlet called Sydney Cove, and a vibrant area which is popular with tourists.
 The suburb has excellent views of the Harbour Bridge, and is the closest train stop located to visit Sydney Opera House, Botanical Gardens, and The Rocks.